-Keep in mind that the Reach numbers Facebook supplies in their Insights are for all people that saw your post, these could be people that Like or don’t Like your page.
-So don’t use these numbers to determine a Reach percentage of your fanbase as that would be a false number.
+Keep in mind that the Reach numbers Facebook supplies in their Insights are for all people who saw your post.
+These could be people that Like or don’t Like your page.
+So don’t use these numbers to determine a Reach percentage of your fan base as that would be a false number.

 But let’s take this a bit deeper so that we get the BEST possible analysis of our data.

-The weekends during this test were holidays; Christmas Eve, Christmas, New Year’s Eve, New Year’s Day.
+The weekends during this test were holidays; Christmas Eve, Christmas, New Year’s Eve, and New Year’s Day.

-Holidays are always wacky when it comes to results, so let’s throw them out – as I think this gives us the better results with the data we have.
+Holidays are always wacky when it comes to results, so let’s throw them out.
+Doing so gives us the better results with the data we have.

-Removing these anomalies – weekends and hi/lo performing posts – we will have the best possible results to draw a conclusion from.
+By removing these anomalies, we will have the best possible results to draw a conclusion from.

 You can see the Reach dropped quite a bit for Facebook and the 3rd party apps on the Space Walk and Fans of Bigfoot pages, when compared to the raw numbers with no exclusions.

 3rd party apps won on the Space Walk and Fans of Bigfoot page.